RitvikY/ritviky/README.md

 _______________________________________________________________________________________________________________________________________________________________________

-🌍  I'm based in Maryland
+🌍  I am based in Maryland

 ✉️  You can contact me at [yaragudi.ritvik@gmail.com](mailto:yaragudi.ritvik@gmail.com)

-🧠  I'm learning Springboot
+🧠  I am learning Springboot

-🤝  I'm open to collaborating on backend services using Java or Python
+🤝  I am open to collaborating on backend services using Java or Python

 ### Skills